Fhixa/Hash2603/README.md

 # Hash2603 Readme

 Hash2603 is a versatile cryptographic hash function with variable output lengths and rounds.
 It can be used to generate hash codes for various purposes, including securing passwords and verifying sensitive information.
+### Remember, this single code can generate 108 type of hashes
 ## Usage

 To use Hash2603 to generate hash codes, follow these steps: